5 financial mistakes to avoid in retirement

 3. Underestimating medical expenses

-You can begin receiving Social Security as early as age 62 — but in doing so, your monthly benefits may be reduced for life.
-If you’re able to wait to collect benefits, it may be worth it in the long run.
+Because Social Security income lasts your entire life, deciding when to file for it is key.
+You can begin receiving this federal benefit as early as age 62 — but in doing so, your monthly benefits may be reduced for life.
+If you’re able to wait to collect benefits, it can be worth it in the long run.
+However, everyone’s situation is unique, and waiting may or may not be the right choice for you.

-How to stay on track: Work with your financial advisor to start planning your Social Security income strategy early – the general rule is five years ahead of your estimated retirement date.
+How to stay on track: Work with your financial advisor to start planning your Social Security income strategy early.
+They can help you decide on an approach that considers your tax situation, life expectancy and other retirement income sources.

 5. Retiring too soon

-How to stay on track: Your financial advisor can make personalized recommendations and review your portfolio to help support your desired retirement timeline and goals.
-Before that meeting, consider using our Retirement Planning calculator for a general assessment of how long your funds are expected to last in retirement.
+How to stay on track: If early retirement is a priority for you, your financial advisor can show you what it may take to get there, make personalized recommendations and review your portfolio to help support your desired retirement timeline and goals.

 Stay more confident throughout retirement